aikubo/LinkingLines/paper/paper.md

 \rho_{r}(\theta) = (x_{r}-x_{c})\cos(\theta) + (x_{r}-y_{c})\sin(\theta) \tag{4}
 \end{equation}

-where the radial form is a function of $\theta$ and the center of the radial form, a Cartesian location $(x_{r}, y_{r})$.
-Armed with this equation, we can apply a best-fit analysis of the data to find quantitative center locations for radial or circumferential patterns.
+where the radial form is a function of $\theta$ and the center of the radial form, a Cartesian location $(x_{r}, y_{r})$ (Figure 2).
+Armed with this equation, we can apply a best-fit analysis of the data to find quantitative center locations for radial or circumferential patterns (Figure 2D,E).
 In the application of dike data, this may point to a central magma chamber or locus of stress.
 We can also then remove the lines which fit those patterns for feature extraction.

+For extraction of linear features there are two options, one is the clustering step described above, the second can be applied with looking for mesoscale (mid scale) clusters, i.e. cluster of clusters.
+We apply the Hough accumulator array, a 2D histogram of $\theta$ and $\rho$.
+You can set the size of bins in the histrogram and if cluster fall within those boxes they can be thought of as mesoscale clusters.
+We allow for flexibility of cutoffs for these mesoscale feature extraction so it can be tailored to each research or engineering application.

-Overall, this capability can be separated from the clustering and linking steps but is combined for ease of use in the `linkinglines` package.
+Overall, these capabilities can be separated from the clustering and linking steps but is combined for ease of use in the `linkinglines` package.

 # Example Code Usage